 For an individuals considering LASIK surgery to correct any of a number of common vision problems, glaucoma poses some unique problems.
 Individuals with very high IOP or individuals at risk for glaucoma may not be good candidates for conventional or custom wavefront LASIK, All-Laser LASIK, or Epi-LASIK.
 However, other types of refractive surgery like PRK, LASEK, NearVision CK, P-IOL, or RLE may be more appropriate.

-The Sacramento LASIK physicians of Griffin and Reed Eye Care insist on using the German engineered Hansatome microkeratome instrument to create the corneal flap for the LASIK treatment.
+The Sacramento LASIK physicians of Griffin and Reed Eye Care insist on performing Blade-free, All-laser LASIK.
 As a leading provider of LASIK procedures, Griffin and Reed Eye Care puts the needs of Sacramento LASIK patients at the forefront in selecting the very best, most technologically advanced equipment and procedures for every Sacramento LASIK treatment.

 It's important to note that, while glaucoma does not automatically mean refractive surgery is not possible, the individual's glaucoma should be treated and the condition must be stable before refractive surgery can be undertaken.

-PRK, LASEK, CK, P-IOL, and RLE are types of LASIK surgery that do not require a microkeratome and have not been shown to dramatically increase IOP.
+PRK, LASEK, CK, P-IOL, and RLE are types of laser vision correction surgery that do not require the creation of a flap with the femtosecond laser and have not been shown to dramatically increase IOP.
 Discuss these options with your eye surgeon to determine if any one of these procedures is right for you.

 If you are ready to choose an eye care professional to be evaluated for any type of refractive surgery procedure, it is highly recommend that you consider a physician who has been evaluated and certified by the USAEyes nonprofit organization.
 USAEyes provides objective LASIK information and lists LASIK doctors who meet specific patient outcome requirements and are certified by the nonprofit, nongovernmental, Council for Refractive Surgery Quality Assurance.